 Defibrillator guide for first time buyers

-defibrillator is a life-saving medical device that delivers an electric shock to the heart when someone experiences sudden cardiac arrest.
-Its purpose is to help restore a normal heart rhythm.
+defibrillator, also known as an automated external defibrillator (AED), is a life-saving medical device used to treat sudden cardiac arrest.
+It works by delivering a controlled electric shock to the heart to help restore a normal heart rhythm.
 Using a defibrillator quickly before paramedics arrive can dramatically improve the chances of survival in those critical first few minutes.
+Defibrillators are most commonly found in public spaces, schools, community settings and workplaces across the UK.

 Browse our comprehensive range of semi and fully automatic defibrillators for schools and workplaces, with additional accessories to help you install and maintain your defibrillator.